 Still, if we are to accept that this characteristic could exist, then we ned to apply the rules of physics to understand how it might work.
 Her ability isn’t magic, its speculative science.
 That means that there are rules that will govern how a Senstive’s mind and powers will work.
 I surmised that they would work like any other transmitted force, using the 1/r2 (one divided by the range squared) loss of signal strength.
 That means that if you double the distance from her mind, the signal strength would decrease as the square of the distance, so at double the range the signal would be one fourth as strong, at ten times the range it would be one one hundreth as strong.
 The Order might well have designed ways to enhance this range, much like using an antenna.
 An antenna focuses the energy of a transmitter to provide amplification (or gain) and can extend the range, but antenna are also governed by rules, like the limit of the focused beam being proportional to the wavelength of the energy divided by the diameter of the antenna.
 When I wrote the book, I factored these kinds of things into how I designed the Sensitives and how I would have seen the potency (or range) of the sensitives increase over time.

 This is just one example of rational speculation.
 I don’t always constrain myself this way.
 For example: the book “Disobedience” is a supernatural thriller.
-It’s slated for 2016.
+It’s slated for some time in the future.
 I still rationalize about why things happen, but in that story I use powers that I speculate would require some deity-like being or demon to be involved who is not constrained by the rules.
-But for the book The Balance and for I Am, I try to stick to rational speculation.
+But for the book The Balance and for I Am, I try to stick to rational speculation—as much as possible.

 Another example: for the book I Am, I projected the orbit of a comet and placed in in time so that I can tell where each important object in the solar system is on every day of the story.
 This was more than just for fun.
 I wanted the main co-character, an astrophysics student, to be able to track the orbit as the story progressed, and I wanted to be able to time other events of the story such that the comet’s arrival and its passing of certain events would coincide.

 Does this make me crazy?
 Maybe, but I think obsessive is probably a better term.
 I want to create good fiction, in the plot, the characters, the writing, and the rationale.
-The world should make sense.
+But the world should make sense, too.